Behind the evolution of rent control’s politics

 Managing Director, Investor Relations

-Jennifer Halvas leads the firm’s investor relations team, where she is responsible for maintaining relationships with the investor community, bolstering infrastructure for new and existing investors and helping to develop investment strategies and initiatives.
-She has been instrumental in securing capital needs for several Cityview funds across a broad base of institutional investors, insurance companies, foundations and endowments, family offices and high-net-worth investors.
-A 12-year veteran of Cityview, she uses her deep institutional knowledge to create value for investors and the communities in which Cityview works.
+Jennifer Halvas is a member of the firm’s investor relations team, where she is responsible for maintaining relationships with the investor community and helping to develop investment strategies and initiatives.
+Over the years, she has been instrumental in securing capital needs for several Cityview funds across a broad base of institutional investors, foundations and endowments, family offices and high-net-worth investors.
+A 14-year veteran of the firm, Jennifer is also a partner at Cityview and a member of its investment committee.

 She was previously at O’Melveny & Myers LLP, where she represented a variety of clients in real estate, project development and finance transactions.
 Jennifer holds a B.A. with honors from the University of Southern California and a JD from Vanderbilt Law School.